 Interacting with Your Baby Before Birth

-As your baby grows, his or her movements will become stronger and more obvious.
-Eventually, you will be able to see mom’s belly move when they kick or move around.
+As a baby grows, their movements will become stronger and more apparent.
+Eventually, you can see mom’s belly move when they kick or move around.
 Ask mom to tell you when the baby is moving so you can feel her belly.

 Plan for Paternity Leave

 There is a counterpart to maternity leave for dads and partners, and this is paternity leave.
 I urge you to take some time off when your baby arrives.
 It is such a special time for your family, and the first few weeks are a significant adjustment period.
-If you are employed, start with checking with your employer.
+If you are employed, start by checking with your employer.
 Next, check the policies in your state if you are in the United States.
 If you are in another country, check with the government agencies there.
 You want to determine how much time you can take off and whether you will be paid during paternity leave.
 For self-employed partners, consider putting systems in place to spend time away from your business or cut down on hours.
 Taking time away from work can be challenging, especially if you lose some income.
 This is such a short opportunity to be with your new baby.
 Please explore your options and get creative to try and find a way to spend as much time as possible with your family in those first few weeks.

 The last thing you should have a heads up on is the idea of a push present.
-This is a gift you give to mom after they have a baby.
+This is a gift you give to moms after they have a baby.
 Not everyone is into this.
 Have a conversation about it.
 You don’t want mom to expect a gift when you don’t even know what a push present is or don’t plan to get one.